Gospel Concerts and Events

 The Perry's started in 1970 with siblings, Debra, Randy & Libbi and eventually came around little George a few years later.
 Debra came off the road in 1988 and Randy departed the group in 1994 to pursue his preaching ministry.
 When George Perry passed away, the Patriarch of the family, it put a fresh desire in Debra's life to fall in love with Southern Gospel music, once again.
 Debra Perry & Jaidyn's Call was started in 2010 by her and her husband, Christopher Reed.

 Some of the venues that Debra Perry & Jaidyn's Call have been a part of is Daystar's Gospel Music Showcase with Guy Penrod, RFD TV, Dollywood and have been a main stage artist, at the National Quartet Convention.
 In 2021 they were also nominated in the Top 10 Category for Favorite Trio of the Year according to the Singing News Fans.
-The group has had 20 Singing News Top 80 songs with 16 of them reaching the Top 40 and 1 Top 20 song!
-This ministry has also come to see many souls won to Christ, which is their main mission.
+The group has had 25 Singing News Top 80 songs with 20 of them reaching a Top 40, 1 of them was a Singing News Top 20 song with “Somebody Pray” They also have had 2 #1 songs on the national chart called Cashbox, very similar to Billboard 100.
+Their ministry has also come to see many souls won to Christ, which is their main mission.

 Along with the singing ministry of Debra Perry & Jaidyn's Call, Debra's husband, Christopher is also an evangelist.